ronnyml/snowplow-wiki/events-and-contexts/Contexts-overview.md

 Contexts provide a convenient way in Snowplow to schema common entities once, and then use those schemas across all the different events where those entities are relevant.

+Moreover, *multiple* contexts of either different or the same type can be sent with a single event.
+For example, you could send multiple product impressions (one for each product) with a page view event (say, if a user has loaded a catalogue page) or a transaction event (if a user has multiple line items in a transaction).

 We distiguish 2 types of contexts:

 - [Predefined contexts](#predefined-contexts)